-Least Performing Underlying On each Observation Date, including the Final Observation Date, the Underlying with the lowest Underlying Return as of that Observation
+Least Performing Underlying

+On each Observation Date, including the Final Observation Date, the Underlying with the lowest Underlying Return as of that Observation

-For any Underlying on any Observation Date, calculated as follows: Underlying Return page of this pricing supplement.
+Underlying Return For any Underlying on any Observation Date, calculated as follows:

-Current Underlying Level - Initial Value
+Current Underlying Level - Initial Value Initial Value

-Initial Value For any Underlying, 50% of its Initial Value, as specified on the cover the cover page of this pricing supplement.
-Current Underlying Level For any Underlying and any Observation Date, the closing level of that
+For any Underlying, 50% of its Initial Value, as specified on the cover Downside Threshold page of this pricing supplement.

-For any Underlying, 70% of its Initial Value, as specified on the cover Coupon Barrier page of this pricing supplement.
-For any Underlying, its closing level on the Trade Date, as specified on
+Coupon Barrier For any Underlying, 70% of its Initial Value, as specified on the cover page of this pricing supplement.

+Initial Value For any Underlying, its closing level on the Trade Date, as specified on the cover page of this pricing supplement.